mehulagg/gitlab/doc/development/documentation/styleguide/index.md

 In this case:

-- Before each step list the installation method is declared in bold.
+- Bold the installation method's name.
-- Three dashes (`---`) are used to create a horizontal line and separate the two methods.
+- Separate the methods with three dashes (`---`) to create a horizontal line.
-- The code blocks are indented one or more spaces under the list item to render correctly.
+- Indent the code blocks to line up with the list item they belong to..
-- Different highlighting languages are used for each configuration in the code block.
+- Use the appropriate syntax highlighting for each code block.
-- The [GitLab Restart](#gitlab-restart) section is used to explain a required restart or reconfigure of GitLab.
+- Use the [GitLab Restart](#gitlab-restart) section to explain any required restart or reconfigure of GitLab.

 ### Troubleshooting